coryarcangel/coryarcangel.com/_works/2011-009-various-self-playing-bowling-games.md

 related_code:
 subheading:
 download:
-commission: 'The Whitney Museum of American Art, New York and The Barbican, London. '
+commission: The Whitney Museum of American Art, New York and The Barbican, London.
 layout: works
 ---